 Who carries cash these days?
 Transactions are conducted every second in myriad ways, from credit cards stored on mobile devices to online payment transfer services.
 Mastercard, in a solid move to avoid being left behind, created two chatbots: one for banks and one for merchants.

-According to Mastercard’s press release, the bot for merchants is designed to facilitate transactions right in Messenger.
+Mastercard’s press release, the bot for merchants is designed to facilitate transactions right in Messenger.
 Consumers can place orders and create accounts; they can also employ Masterpass to make each transaction easier.

 Let’s face it: People crave convenience, but they also want security when it comes to their financial lives.
 Mastercard has united the two desires in a chatbot that allows customers to communicate privately with the company.